-17.1 Where Scores for National Records Can Be Fired-Scores to be recognized as National Records must be fired in NRA Registered competition as defined in Rule 1.6, paragraphs (c), (d), (e), and (f).
+- 17.1 Where Scores for National Records Can Be Fired Scores to be recognized as National Records must be fired in NRA Registered competition as defined in Rule 1.6, paragraphs (c), (d), (e), and (f).
 National Records must be approved by the NRA before being declared official.
-National Records may not be established during re-entry matches.

-17.2 Scores to be Used-Scores must be complete scores for an entire scheduled match.
-Stage scores or scores for only part of a match will not be used for Records.

-17.3 Scores for National Individual Records-Such scores must be fired in individual matches.
+National Records may not be established during re-entry matches. - (a) Electronic target systems may be used to establish national records in NRA Registered, State, Regional, and National Championship tournaments.
+Target systems shall meet all minimum requirements set forth elsewhere in these rules.
+This rule will be effective February 2023. - 17.2 Scores to be Used-Scores must be complete scores for an entire scheduled match.
+Stage scores or scores for only part of a match will not be used for Records. - 17.3 Scores for National Individual Records-Such scores must be fired in individual matches.
 No scores fired in a team match will be considered for recognition as an individual record.
-For recognition as special group records ("Open,""Civilian,""Police,""Service,""Women,""Junior,""Senior") scores may be fired in either open or restricted matches.
-See Rules 1.7(c) and 1.7(e).

-17.4 Scores for National Team Records-Such scores must be fired in matches where teams fire as a unit and no combination of individual match scores will be considered for recognition as a team record.
+For recognition as special group records ("Open," "Civilian," "Police," "Service," "Women," "Junior," "Grand Senior," "Veteran," "Senior") scores may be fired in either open or restricted matches.
+See Rules 1.7(c) and 1.7(e). - 17.4 Scores for National Team Records-Such scores must be fired in matches where teams fire as a unit and no combination of individual match scores will be considered for recognition as a team record.
 Teams will be aligned by classification and national records will be recognized for Open (must exceed the current national record) HM, M, EX, SS or MK classes.
 All team members must be NRA members.
 No national records will be recognized for special categories.